rossgk2/sign-doc-reuploader/README.md

 ## Redirecting via the `hosts` file

 1. Add the line `127.0.0.1 some.url` to the Windows `hosts` file, which is in the directory `C:\Windows\System32\drivers\etc`. `localhost` is really just an alias for 127.0.0.1, so this line specifies that http://some.url should be forwarded to http://localhost.
-(To edit the `hosts` file, open a text editor with admin priveleges and then use the File > Open menu to open `hosts`).
+(To edit the `hosts` file, open a text editor with admin privileges and then use the File > Open menu to open `hosts`).

 After saving this change to the `hosts` file, then, assuming you have a webserver listening to `localhost:<port>`, you should be able to navigate to `http://some.url:<port>` and consequently be redirected to `http://localhost:<port>`.